 One problem: flights out of Montana trend pricier because we’re not a major hub.
 I thought I could outsmart the system.
 So I bought a round-tripper from Denver to Munich.
 Only $655 per person!
 Trips from here to Denver typically run cheap, I remembered, so this will be great.

 We could not make that flight without flying into Denver the night before, getting a place to stay, etc. which would really balloon our costs.
 This wasn’t cool.
-If I cancelled the tickets, we’d most likely be on the hook.
+If I canceled the tickets, we’d most likely be on the hook.
 So what did I do?
-I started Googling the shit out of the internet.
+I started Googling the shite (as they say) out of the internet.
 Guess what!
 American Airlines, like all airlines, has a little manifesto called a “contract of carriage.”
 In this contract, it states that if a flight is changed by more than four hours, you’re entitled to a full refund.
 Huzzah.

 I thought “what?”